- Decide what you want to learn.

 Be mindful - Practice every moment

-This might sound a bit new age too, but there's quite a lot of research on musicians and their brain, and in our experience it works.
+There's a lot of research on musicians and their brains, and in our experience this works.

 - You can also practice when you are not actually singing!
-Pay mindful attention of your breathing, posture, and the way you speak - for instance, speaking with a nasal tone - as an 8 year old kid would - is a great way to practice singing with a nasal, Axl Rose style quality.
+Pay mindful attention on your breathing, posture, and the way you speak.
+For instance, speaking with a nasal tone - as an 8 year old kid would - is a great way to practice singing with a nasal, Axl Rose style quality.

 - Learning is a social activity, so share your knowledge and learn from others; it can also be easier to motivate yourself and keep trying to get better if you feel challenged, and who doesn’t like singing with friends?